erikfredner/cv/cv.md

 With Algee-Hewitt, Mark; McIntosh, Whitney; Stedman, Stephen.\
 Stanford Literary Lab

-## Conferences Organized at Stanford
+## Conferences Organized
-"Findings: Is computation changing the study of literature?" \hfill April 2017
+"Findings: Is computation changing the study of literature?" at Stanford \hfill April 2017

-"Literature: A history of the word" \hfill April 2016
+"Literature: A history of the word" at Stanford \hfill April 2016

-"Making & Breaking: The Berkeley-Stanford Conference" \hfill May 2015
+"Making & Breaking: The Berkeley-Stanford Conference" at UC Berkeley \hfill May 2015

-"Micromégas: The Objects of the Digital Humanities" \hfill February 2015
+"Micromégas: The Objects of the Digital Humanities" at Stanford \hfill February 2015

 ## Academic Service
 Virtual instruction transition consultant for Stanford English Department \hfill 2020